pogisanpolo/SteamDeckAsCemuGamepad/Readme.md

 5. Under the Gamepad section, in the Device dropdown menu, select "Speakers (Steam Streaming Speakers)".

 ## Starting a Game.
-1. Start Cemu
+1. Start Moonlight on your Steam Deck, and either:
-2. Ensure that in Options, Separate GamePad view is checked.
+    - Pick the Cemu app if you set up the Cemu shortcut in Apollo earlier.
+This should start a stream and start Cemu at the same time, and possibly start a second virtual monitor.
-3. On your Steam Deck, start Moonlight, then start either the Cemu application we set up earlier, or the Virtual Desktop app.
-This should create a virtual second monitor.
+    - Pick the Virtual Desktop app if you did not set up the Cemu app in Apollo, and don't have a second physical monitor.
+This will create a virtual second monitor.
+    - Pick the Desktop app if you already have a second physical monitor.
+2. Start Cemu if you didn't do so already in step 1.
+Ensure that in Options, Separate GamePad view is checked.
-4. Find the GamePad view window, then drag it over to the second monitor.
+3. Find the GamePad view window, then drag it over to the second monitor.
 Then maximize it.
 If this is your first time using a second monitor, drag the window past the right side of your screen.
 It should "overflow" into the second monitor, which should be showing on the Steam Deck.
-5. Start your game.
+4. Start your game.
 Once your game has loaded, click on the GamePad view window, then press Alt + Enter to set it to full screen.
-6. Click the main emulator window on your main monitor, then press Alt + Enter to put that in full screen too.
+5. Click the main emulator window on your main monitor, then press Alt + Enter to put that in full screen too.

 ## Troubleshooting
 ### Cemu can't detect any controllers when setting up the DSUController.